necusjz/p/_posts/Design-a-URL-Shortener.md

 System design interview questions are intentionally left open-ended.
 To design a well-crafted system, it is critical to ask clarification questions.

 Candidate: Can you give an example of how a URL shortener work?
-Interviewer: Assume URL https://www.systeminterview.com/q=chatsystem&c=loggedin&v=v3&l=long is the original URL.
+Interviewer: Assume https://www.systeminterview.com/q=chatsystem&c=loggedin&v=v3&l=long is the original URL.
 Your service creates an alias with shorter length: https://tinyurl.com/y7keocwj.
 If you click the alias, it redirects you to the original URL.
 C: What is the traffic volume?
 I: 100 million URLs are generated per day.
 C: How long is the shortened URL?